 If you want immediate results when trying to remove limescale in a toilet, a knife is the answer.
 Get an old dinner knife or buy a cheap knife, put on rubber gloves and start chipping away at the limescale.
 The great thing about a knife is you can use it to get rid of limescale from under the toilet rim, the bottom of the toilet or anywhere else.
 This method is quick and easy but I find it can scratch the toilet bowl so I don't recommend it if you don't want to mark or damage your toilet.
 If you're less heavy-handed than I am, you may be able to use a knife without making scratches but it's at your own risk!

-I suggest going with the citric acid method though.
+I suggest using citric acid to clean your toilet and remove limescale though.
 It's quick and easy and I'm sure you can think of better things to do with your time than sticking your head down the toilet.

 Found this post useful?